afforeroc/flask-cf/README.md

 ### 3. Configure the app to deploy
 Go to `flask-app\` folder

-3.1 Create `Procfile` file and edit it with following template.
+3.1 Create `Procfile` file (without file extension) and edit it with following template.
 >Text
 ```
 web: python app.py